thosgood/translations/README.md

 ### Extracts (1957--92), "Fondements de la Géométrie Algébrique"

+A PDF copy of the original notes can be found at [The Grothendieck Circle](https://webusers.imj-prg.fr/~leila.schneps/grothendieckcircle/FGA.pdf).
+We have included any comments and errata from the May 1962 "Commentaires" (_Séminaire Bourbaki_ **14**, 1961--62, Complément).

 All of the following are by A. Grothendieck.
-A PDF copy of the original notes can be found at [The Grothendieck Circle](https://webusers.imj-prg.fr/~leila.schneps/grothendieckcircle/FGA.pdf).
-We have taken the comments and errata from the May 1962 "Commentaires" (_Séminaire Bourbaki_ **14**, 1961--62, Complément) and inserted them into the relevant places in the notes themselves, making clear when this has been done.

 1. "Théorème de dualité pour les faisceaux algébriques cohérents".
   <br/>